MuertoGB/MacEfiToolkit/MANUAL.md

 </kbd>

 **'Local Directory':**\
-Navigates to the working directory where the executable is located.
+Opens the working directory where the executable is located.

 **'Builds Directory':**\
-Navigates to the Builds directory within the working directory, this is where edited binaries are automatically saved to.
+Navigates to the Builds directory within the working directory, this is where edited binaries are automatically saved.

 **'Fsys Store Directory':**\
 Navigates to the Fsys Store directory within the working directory.
-This is the default path where Fsys Stores are exported to.
+This is the default location where Fsys Stores are exported.

 **'ME Region Directory':**\
 Navigates to the ME Region directory within the working directory.
-This is the default path where ME Regions are exported to.
+This is the default path where ME Regions are exported.

 **'View Application Log':**\
-Opens the application log (if present), which contains details of any handled errors, or other relevant issues captured during runtime.
+Opens the application log, if available, which contains details of any handled errors or relevant issues encountered during runtime.

 **'Create a Debug Log':**\
-Writes a debug text log (debug.log) to the working directory, which contains information which can be used during troubleshooting.
+Generates a debug text log (debug.log) in the working directory, which contains information useful for troubleshooting purposes.

 **'Restart Application':**\
-Shuts down the application and starts a new instance.
+Closes the current instance of the application and launches a new one.

 **'Settings':**\
-Opens the settings window.
+Opens the settings window where you can modify various application settings.

 **'About':**\
-Opens the about window.
+Opens the about window, providing information about the application and its version.

 ----